 LIABILITY OF THE [DOG] OWNER: The owner of any dog that has caused property damage or injury to a person, while not under the control of its owner, shall be liable for all expenses incurred, by any source, resulting from the incident.
 Where the owner of a dog does not satisfy the expenses incurred, the victim may apply to Akwesasne Mohawk Court for an Order.
 Anyone who does not comply with an Order pursuant to subsection 5(b), commits an offense.

-PENALTIES: Any person found guilty of an offense under this Regulation shall be liable to a fine not exceeding $1,000 or to a term of imprisonment not exceeding 30 days, or both.
+PENALTIES: Any person found guilty of an offense under this Regulation shall be liable to a fine not exceeding $1,000.
 In addition to any other authority under this Regulation, the Akwesasne Mohawk Court may order an offender not to own a dog for any period that it deems appropriate.

-- The majority of dog complaints are because of loose or wandering dogs in the neighborhood.
+- The majority of dog complaints are because of loose or wandering dogs in the neighbourhood.